 Imagine one of the most complicated Lego contraptions you ever built without using the instructions.
 Did you ever run out of the pieces you needed to finish it?
 Maybe substituted two little, different coloured blocks for one long one?
 It wasn’t perfect, but it did the job.
 Well that’s kind of like the human brain (we think).
 And sometimes, that imperfect solution may have worked for a time, but causes some serious problems now.
 Or maybe it was always a problem, but no one ever noticed before.
 Well, psychology noticed.
-Here’s the next in our mini-series on those problems and how to solve them.

 Would you help someone who is clearly close to death?
 You might not.
 Worse still, if you're in trouble, people might not help you.
 In this article we talk about why people will ignore you in serious situations and how to make sure help comes when you need it.
 Consider these three true and awful tales of human callousness: